jonsag/Marlin-3D-Printer-Firmware/README-Marlin-2.0.9.2, Info.md

 # Firmware Marlin-2.0.9.2 for Geeetech I3 Pro B

-Further down in this document are instructions on how to trim, set up and install firmware on your printer.

 Please scroll through whole document so you don't miss anything. :-)

 Instructions below are run on a Linux system.